-However, there is a lot of downtimes.
+However, there is a lot of downtime.
 Every round there are four phases and in those phases, each player only gets two actions.
 They also get an encounter if they aren’t engaged.
 Not only is there a lot of wait for your next turn but it can sometimes feel like you don’t have a chance to react to the events of the game.
 You take your two actions, then the monsters go, events unfold from the encounter phase and then every player draws two tokens from the mythos cup.

 At higher player counts the mythos phase is bonkers.
 The cup generally has 14 tokens, the spread of the token types is mostly the same and when it’s empty you fill it back up.
-A 6 player game has 12 of those token drawn every round.
-It isn’t at all uncommon to watch the board spiral out of control with no chance to react, because it’s not the players turn yet.
+A 6 player game has 12 of those tokens drawn every round.
+It isn’t at all uncommon to watch the board spiral out of control with no chance to react, because it’s not the player’s turn yet.

 This is made worse by the anomaly concept.
 Several scenarios add codex card 2 to the game which activates an anomaly if three or more doom is on any single space or if 5 total doom occupies a single neighborhood.
 When it happens an anomaly token is placed in the neighborhood and any more doom that is placed there moves to the scenario sheet instead (generally very very bad).

 To remove an anomaly, all doom must be wiped from the neighborhood.
 All neighborhoods have three spaces.
 If you are in a neighborhood with an anomaly during the encounter phase, you draw a specific anomaly encounter card.
 The reward for which helps wipe out doom in the neighborhood.